Aughrim, County Cavan: History

 The occupiers of the townland in 1586 were Garrett McGovern, son of Edmund McGovern and grandson of Sean Glas McGovern and also Giolla Ruadh McGovern, son of the above Garrett McGovern, both receiving a pardon for fighting against the Queen's forces in the Fiants of Queen Elizabeth I (No. 4813) dated 19 January 1586.
-However the land seemed to belong to the Roman Catholic church as it did not form part of the original Ulster Plantation grants and was reserved for the Protestant Church, (The lands of Aughrin granted to the Culme family referred to the townland of Aughrim in Drumreilly parish which formed part of the Dougbally Manor beside Dowra which was granted to Hugh Culme in 1610).
-By Letters Patent dated 25 January 1627 Aughrim was granted to Martin Baxter, the first Church of Ireland rector of Tomregan parish and since then it passed down as part of the glebe lands belonging to the Rectory of Tomregan.
+However, the land seemed to belong to the Catholic Church as it did not form part of the original Plantation of Ulster grants and was reserved for the Protestant Church (the lands of Aughrin granted to the Culme family referred to the townland of Aughrim in Drumreilly parish which formed part of the Dougbally Manor beside Dowra, which was granted to Hugh Culme in 1610).
+By Letters Patent dated 25 January 1627, Aughrim was granted to Martin Baxter, the first Church of Ireland rector of Tomregan parish, and since then it passed down as part of the glebe lands belonging to the Rectory of Tomregan.
 A hill in the townland is named 'Church Hill', either in honour of this ownership or because it originally belonged to the medieval Catholic church in the adjoining townland of Knockateggal.
-The 1652 Commonwealth Survey lists the townland as belonging to the Cromwellian Commonwealth of England and the tenant as Dun Magawran who was probably a descendant of the 1586 occupiers.
+The 1652 Commonwealth Survey lists the townland as belonging to the Cromwellian Commonwealth of England and the tenant as Dun Magawran, who was probably a descendant of the 1586 occupiers.

-In the Hearth Money Rolls compiled on 29 September 1663 there were four Hearth Tax payers in Aghrym- Owen McGillehooly, Cormucke Magawran, Manus McCanany and Patricke White, all of whom had one hearth.
+In the Hearth Money Rolls compiled on 29 September 1663, there were four Hearth Tax payers in Aghrym- Owen McGillehooly, Cormucke Magawran, Manus McCanany and Patricke White, all of whom had one hearth.

 The Tithe Applotment Books for 1827 list the following tithepayers in the townland- Donohoe, Francis, Prior, Reilly, Cusker, Heavey, Clerk, Drum.

 The Aughrim Valuation Office Field books are available for February 1840.

 Griffith's Valuation of 1857 lists the landlord of the townland as the Reverend Henry James Erskine and the tenants as Drum, Reilly, Prior, O’Donnell, Donohoe, McTeague and Heavy.
 The Rev. Erskine was rector of Tomregan at the time which shows the townland still belonged to Tomregan Church.

 In the Dúchas School's Collection at a story by Mr J. McCabe in 1938 relates a fairytale that occurred in Aughrim.
 Another such story in the same collection by Mr P. Gallen, Aughrim at and about a hidden treasure at the prehistoric wedge tomb.
 The collection also relates stories of Mass being said in the caves of Aughrim under the Penal Laws (Ireland).